 Model calibration

-The model was calibrated against various published literature, observed data, and expert advice pertaining to HCV epidemiology, prevention and treatment in the Australian prisons.
-The following variables were calibrated against existing data covering the time period from 2006 to 2016: total NSW prison population, prison population per security classification, proportion of incarcerated individuals who have HCV antibody (Ab)+ and HCV RNA- status, proportion of incarcerated individuals who have HCV Ab+ RNA+ status (i.e chronic HCV infection), proportion of incarcerated individuals with a history of IDU, proportion of incarcerated individuals who are active PWID and are injecting opioids, proportion of incarcerated individuals who are active PWID but are not injecting opioids, proportion of incarcerated individuals who are not active PWID, HCV incidence, and HCV prevalence.
+The model was calibrated against published literature, observed data, and expert advice pertaining to HCV epidemiology, prevention and treatment in the Australian prisons.
+The following variables were calibrated against existing data covering the time period from 2006 to 2016: total NSW prison population, prison population per security classification, proportion of incarcerated individuals who have HCV antibody positive (Ab)+ and HCV RNA negative (-) status, proportion of incarcerated individuals who are HCV Ab+ RNA+ status (i.e chronic HCV infection), proportion of incarcerated individuals with a history of IDU, proportion of incarcerated individuals who are active PWID and are injecting opioids, proportion of incarcerated individuals who are active PWID but are not injecting opioids, proportion of incarcerated individuals who are not active PWID, HCV incidence, and HCV prevalence.

 The model was optimized by adjusting relevant parameters in a step-wise manner to fit the observed data.
 To test for variation between simulations given the same parameters, statistical analysis was performed to assess the difference in the average output between 10, 50, 100, and 500 simulation runs of the same parameter.
-A Mann-Whitney-Wilcoxon test revealed no significant differences between output from 50, 100, and 150 runs (average p-value 0.71; range: 0.21, 0.98).
+A Mann-Whitney-Wilcoxon test revealed no significant differences between outputs from 50, 100, and 150 runs (average p-value 0.71; range: 0.21, 0.98).
 Final simulations were therefore performed using 10 runs of the same simulation parameters followed by reporting of the average of all runs.

-HCV incidence was calculated among incarcerated PWID as the average number of individuals infected in prison within a calendar year, divided by the average number of PWID having active IDU behaviour within the same calendar year.
-HCV prevalence was calculated among the total prison population as the average number of individuals infected with chronic HCV within a calendar year, divided by the average prison population within the same calendar year.
+HCV incidence was calculated among incarcerated PWID as the average number of individuals infected in prison within a calendar year, divided by the average number of PWID within the same calendar year.
+HCV prevalence was calculated among the total prisoner population as the number of individuals infected with chronic HCV within a calendar year, divided by the total prison population within the same calendar year.

 Calibration of prison population